greenlaw/bpad/README.md

 ## Summary

-Sort of like Make, but written in OO Python.
+Sort of like a dumb Make, but written in OO Python.
 Instead of a `Makefile`, you define a `deployments.yml` which describes one or more distinct Terraform-based application deployments.

 Each deployment points to the directory containing its corresponding Terraform root module, and is associated with one or more app components.